xuanzhen0709/wolverine-demo/README.md

 # Development Paackage Setup

-NOTE: before installing the packages and using the framework, do check that the necessary python/gcc versions are already enabled.
+NOTE: before installing the packages and using the framework, do check that the required python/gcc versions are already enabled.
 It will lead to incompatibility/missing components/various other issues otherwise.

 * ask the maintainer for a copy of the runtime and development packages, the packages are usually placed under